ArctosDB/documentation-wiki/_how_to/Convert_TRS_to_Lat-Long_Using_GeoLocate.markdown

   * Minimize the menu.

 **3.**	Next to “Locality String” type in the coordinates in this format: T10N R33E Sec.
-22. Enter the state (in this example, the state is New Mexico).
+22. Enter the country, state and county (in this example, the state is New Mexico).
 Select "Georeference"
 ![](https://raw.githubusercontent.com/ArctosDB/documentation-wiki/gh-pages/tutorial_images/GeoLocate3.jpg)

 **4.**	Zoom in on the map until the uncertainty circle fills the screen.
 The center of the circle should be at the center of a square on the map.
 This square is the section boundary.